vyk1/gitlab-activity-reporter/README.md

 **Acknowledgments**

-We would like to express our gratitude to the open-source community for their contributions and support in making GitLab Report Helper a valuable tool for GitLab users.
+We would like to express our gratitude to the open-source community for their contributions and support in making GAR a valuable tool for GitLab users.

 For any questions or issues, please don't hesitate to [open an issue](https://github.com/vyk1/gitlab-report-helper/issues).

-Thank you for choosing GitLab Report Helper to simplify your GitLab activity reporting needs!
+Thank you for choosing GAR to simplify your GitLab activity reporting needs!

 ## Problems building the project?